All Star Comics: Original series

 Superhero comics slumped in the early 1950s, and All Star Comics was renamed All-Star Western in 1951 with issue #58.
 In this issue, the "Justice Society of America" feature was replaced by Western heroes.

-Artwork from an unpublished All Star Comics story titled "The Will of William Wilson" survived and was reprinted in various publications from TwoMorrows Publishing.
+Artwork from an unpublished All Star Comics story titled "The Will of William Wilson" had survived and was printed in various publications from TwoMorrows Publishing.

 1976 revival series

 In 1976, the name All Star Comics was resurrected for a series portraying the modern-day adventures of the JSA.
 The new series dismissed the numbering from All-Star Western and continued the original numbering, premiering with All-Star Comics #58.
 Starting with issue #66, a hyphen was added to the title and the words "All-Star Comics" became a much smaller part of the cover; while the words "Justice Society" became much larger.
 The 1970s series introduced the new characters Power Girl and the Helena Wayne version of the Huntress.
 This series ran for seventeen issues before it was abruptly canceled with issue #74 as part of the DC Implosion and the JSA's adventures were folded into Adventure Comics.

 After 23-year-old Gerry Conway became an editor at DC Comics, long-time JSA-fan Roy Thomas suggested to Conway that the JSA be given their own title again.
 Conway offered Thomas a chance to ghostwrite an issue of the revived All-Star Comics, but he declined as Thomas was under an exclusive contract with Marvel Comics at the time.
 However, in 1981 Thomas moved to DC and was able to work with the characters.